 During the summer after her 2L year, she had a change of heart.
 While interning for a magistrate judge in the U.S. District Court for the Eastern District of Tennessee, she had the opportunity to draft orders and observe a variety of court proceedings.
 The idea of pursuing a prestigious federal clerkship suddenly piqued her interest.

 “My clerkship was one of the most amazing opportunities I have been given,” said Dickson, who clerked for Judge Kristi Johnson (Law ’08) in the U.S. District Court for the Southern District of Mississippi from 2021-22.
 “I gained lifelong friends and unforgettable experiences.
-Our chambers was like a family, and we had a lot of fun, but also worked very hard.”
+Our chambers were like a family, and we had a lot of fun, but also worked very hard.”

-As a term clerk, she managed cases, communicated with Johnson and her co-clerks about deadlines and various issues, and drafted orders regarding dispositive motions and other topics for the judge to review and rule on.
+As a term clerk, she managed cases, communicated with Johnson and her co-clerk's about deadlines and various issues, and drafted orders regarding dispositive motions and other topics for the judge to review and rule on.
 Dickson and her co-clerks attended pre-trial conferences, drafted jury instructions, and communicated with the counselors.

 As a first-generation law student, McKenna Stone Cloud was eager to make the most of her legal education.
 After starting her college journey as a dance major and obtaining her B.S. in communication studies from the University of Southern Mississippi, the Biloxi native didn’t have much background in the law.
 She wanted to gain practical experience that could shape her into a proficient attorney.